-7.1.
+- 7.1.
 General Standard.
-Except as provided in this section or otherwise in 34 C.F.R. part 106, the district will not provide or otherwise carry out any of its education programs or activities separately on the basis of sex, or require or refuse participation therein by any of its students on the basis of sex.
+Except as provided in this section or otherwise in 34 C.F.R. part 106, the district will not provide or otherwise carry out any of its education programs or activities separately on the basis of sex, or require or refuse participation therein by any of its students on the basis of sex. - 7.1.1.

-7.1.1.
 Contact sports in physical education classes.
-This section does not prohibit separation of students by sex within physical education classes or activities during participation in wrestling, boxing, rugby, ice hockey, football, basketball, and other sports the purpose or major activity of which involves bodily contact.
+This section does not prohibit separation of students by sex within physical education classes or activities during participation in wrestling, boxing, rugby, ice hockey, football, basketball, and other sports the purpose or major activity of which involves bodily contact. - 7.1.2.

-- 7.1.2.
 Ability grouping in physical education classes.
 This section does not prohibit grouping of students in physical education classes and activities by ability as assessed by objective standards of individual performance developed and applied without regard to sex. - 7.1.3.
 Human sexuality classes.
-Classes or portions of classes that deal primarily with human sexuality may be conducted in separate sessions for boys and girls. - 7.1.4.
-Choruses.
-The district may make requirements based on vocal range or quality that may result in a chorus or choruses of one or predominantly one sex.
+Classes or portions of classes that deal primarily with human sexuality may be conducted in separate sessions for boys and girls.